Denis Leary Jokes About Kellyanne Conway Resemblance

 — Harold Hughes (@rainbowharold) February 3, 2017

-People, especially on social media are saying that Denis Leary is a dead ringer for Trump advisor Kellyanne Conway, but as Leary is a bit older, it seems that it is Conway who looks like Leary, says US Magazine.
+People, especially on social media, are saying that Denis Leary is a dead ringer for Trump advisor Kellyanne Conway, but as Leary is a bit older, it seems that it is Conway who looks like Leary, says Us Weekly Magazine.
 Both Leary and Conway come from Irish-American, working class backgrounds in the northeast, and each still have a tinge of the accent (Leary, Massachusetts, and Conway, New Jersey).

 RELATED REPORTS BY INQUISITR